Bradfield, Norfolk: History

-Bradfield's name derives from the Anglo-Saxons and refers to a broad area of open country.

-Bradfield is not mentioned in the Domesday Book.
+Bradfield's name is of Anglo-Saxon origin, although the village is not mentioned in the Domesday Book of 1086.

+In 1931 the parish had a population of 136.
 On 1 April 1935 the parish was abolished and merged with Swafield.

-Transport

-The nearest railway station is at Gunton for the Bittern Line which runs between Sheringham, Cromer and Norwich.
-The nearest airport is Norwich International Airport.

-Sport

-Bradfield Cricket Club has roots dating back to the late 1800s when a group of farm workers were allowed to play cricket on one of Bradfield Hall Farm fields.
-Over the years the ground has developed and now boasts one of the best playing surfaces and outfields in the whole of the Norfolk Cricket Alliance.
+Governance

+Bradfield is part of the electoral ward of Trunch for local elections and is part of the district of North Norfolk.
+It is part of the North Norfolk parliamentary constituency.

-Saint Giles' Church
+St. Giles' Church

-Bradfield's parish church is dedicated to Saint Giles and is very large church for what is now a small community.
-The church, however was once bigger still.
+Bradfield's parish church is dedicated to Saint Giles and is a large church for what is now a small community.
+The bukilding was, however, once bigger.
 There is evidence of this both inside and out, because the north and south arcades were filled in when the aisles were demolished.
 The pillars and arches can still be seen, set in the walls, the early 14th century capitals revealing the age of the church.

 The porch is dated 1786, along with the churchwardens' names, which is probably shortly after the aisles were demolished.
 At the east end of the church there is a decorated window and pentagonal buttresses with stone pinnacles added in 1864 when some restoration work was carried out on the church.
 Above the chancel arch there is a wall painting of Christ in Judgment.
 He sits on a rainbow showing his wounds.
 The wall painting dates from the 15th century.

-Church gallery

-War Memorial

-Bradfield's War Memorial takes the form of a brass plaque located inside St. Giles' Church.
-It holds the following names for the First World War: